 MappyDot - A Micro Smart LiDAR Sensor

-Each MappyDot provides distance measurements up to 2 meters (in mm) at a non-interpolated rate of 50Hz, with a 25 degree field of view without additional optics.
+Each MappyDot can provide distance measurements up to 2 meters (in mm) and a non-interpolated rate up to 50Hz, with a 25 degree field of view without additional optics.
 Multiple MappyDots can be chained together easily to gather multi-dimentional data about an area, without reducing sampling rate due to processing overheads .
 They are also calibrated out-of-the-box to within ±1mm and can be easily re-calibrated if integrated into a commercial enclosure.
 The MappyDot also performs low pass filtering on the motion data that arrives from the sensor, to provide you with the clearest picture of the environment around it.
 This is all in addition to the standard features that SensorDots provide.

 While the MappyDot provides a nice, easy to use footprint for developers, it also makes it easy for you to develop for.
 Upon first power up, the MappyDot allows users to obtain an accurate, up to date position with two lines of Arduino code at any time:

 Wire.requestFrom(address, 2); distance = Wire.read() << 8; distance |= Wire.read();

 It's really that simple.
 No special libraries to load, just read a value.
 The distance measurement leg work is done entirely by the module.
 Leave all the extra CPU cycles and code writing to the important things.